-If your website source files are under version control, we recommend you to add at least these two folder names to your
+If your website source files are under version control, we recommend that you add at least these two folder names to your

 blogdown/ directory is used to store cache files, and they are most likely to be useless to the published website.
 Only knitr may use them, and the published website will not depend on these files.

-As we mentioned in Section C.4, R plots will be copied to
+As we mentioned in Section D.5, R plots will be copied to

 static/, so you may see new files in GIT after you render an Rmd file that has graphics output.
 You need to add and commit these new files in GIT, because the website will use them.